-I strongly encourage you to ask questions during lectures and office hours.
-If you have special needs to reach me outside the lectures or office hours, however, you may email me.
-I will try to respond to your email in two business days.
-If you don't get my response within two business days, please send me a reminder email.
-When you email me, please prefix the subject header of [FEII] in order to make your email too conspicuous to miss it.
+I encourage you to ask questions during lectures and office hours.
+If you have special needs to reach me outside the lectures or office hours, however, feel free to email me.
+I usually respond to your email in two business days, but if you don't get my response within two business days, please send me a reminder.
+When you email me, please prefix the subject header of [FEII].
+Also send me a short self-introduction email with your photo for me to better recognize you.